Lideeyah/Haid/README.md

 </div>

 ## Overview
-Haid is a secure, scalable backend for humanitarian aid distribution, built with Node.js, Express, and Prisma/PostgreSQL.
-It supports multiple user roles, robust event and scan tracking, and advanced dashboards for donors, NGOs, volunteers, and auditors.
-The API is fully documented with Swagger and designed for easy frontend integration.
+Haid is a secure, scalable backend for humanitarian aid distribution, built with Node.js, Express, and Prisma/PostgreSQL. **All key actions are anchored on the Hedera Consensus Service blockchain for tamperproof auditability.** The backend supports multiple user roles, robust event and scan tracking, and advanced dashboards for donors, NGOs, volunteers, and auditors.
+The API is fully documented with Swagger and designed for easy frontend integration. **All records (registration, events, scans, audits) are verifiable on-chain.**

 ---